eldstal/MacDongler/README.md

 ## TODO
  - Sanity check device database.
 Are you using functions that aren't defined?
 Do you have a valid device type?
 Are the function types as expected (soft error)
- - A basic brute-force loop for testing multiple devices, one by one
  - More device types
  - Automatic activity test once a device is set up
-    - net: received anything?
-    - net: send a pcap and then measure incoming traffic
     - net: is the link up?
     - serial: got configured?
     - serial: received anything?